favorrio/ios-swift-sdk/README.md

 Favorr cross promotion network is a native ad network for app developers to promote each others apps.
 This repository holds the source code for the iOS of Favorr Cross Promotion Network Swft & Objective-C SDK
 * **Favorr Community:** Favorr is an app developers community to make progress.
-Favorr has web based service for reviews on Appstore and  feedback from fellow developers and SDK based service for installs
+Favorr has [web based service for reviews on Appstore and  feedback from fellow developers](https://favorr.io) and [SDK based service for installs](https://sdk.favorr.io).

 ## Features
 * **Simple** Favorr cross promotion network SDK is easy to integrate